Skip to content

 Overview

-The Panel is independent from the Graph Canvas.
-While the graph defines your audio signal flow, the Panel provides a user-friendly interface for controlling parameters.
+The Front Panel is independent from the Graph Panel.
+While the graph defines your audio signal flow, the Front Panel provides a user-friendly interface for controlling parameters.

 Edit vs Perform Mode